tmcclintock/cluster_toolkit/docs/cluster_toolkit/cluster_toolkit.bias.rst

 - :py:func:`nu_at_R`:
   Peak height of top hat sphere of radius R [Mpc/h comoving] of linear power spectrum.

-- :py:func:`a_function`:
-  This is the brief description of my function to test.

 .. autofunction:: bias_at_M